 Your doctor may recommend knee replacement surgery when severe pain and limited mobility are still present despite trying all other treatment methods.
 In this procedure, the surgeon will remove the damaged parts of the knee joint and replace them with artificial joints, which can be made of metal or plastic.
 Unlike the effects of arthroscopic surgery, the benefits of knee replacement can last a lifetime.
 Knee replacement surgery can either be total, partial, or custom.

-At New York Hip & Knee, we understand the difficulties of living with osteoarthritis.
-Thus, we provide total and custom knee replacement surgery in Manhattan, Bayside, Centereach, Lindenhurst, Riverhead, Patchogue, Stony Brook, Babylon, and New York to help osteoarthritis sufferers relieve pain.
-To learn more, contact us.
+As a knee surgery doctor in New York Dr. Karkare understands the difficulties of living with osteoarthritis.
+Thus, he provides total knee replacement and custom knee replacement surgery in New York, from Manhattan and multiple offices all over Long Island, to help osteoarthritis sufferers relieve pain.
+To learn more, contact him now.